jayantiii/blockwebappswithbrainystuff.extension/README.md

-# FocusGuard - Website Blocker Chrome Extension
+# Focus the Unfocus - Website Blocker Extension

 A productivity Chrome extension that blocks distracting websites and shows interesting science, technology, and mystery articles instead.
 Stay focused for 20 minutes to earn a 5-minute break!